 The Company is a resource exploration stage company, which does not generate any revenue and has been relying on equity-based financing to fund its operations.
-The Company has recurring losses since inception.
-The Company incurred a net loss of \$9,105,983 during the year ended December 31, 2019 and, as of that date, the Company's working capital deficiency was \$543,745.
+The Company has incurred a net loss of \$1,059,681 (2019 - \$9,105,983) during the year and had a working capital deficiency of \$692,021 (2019 - \$543,745) as of December 31, 2020.
 The Company will require additional financing either through equity or debt financing, sale of assets, joint venture arrangements or a combination thereof to meet its administrative costs and to continue to explore and develop its mineral properties.
 There is no assurance that sufficient future funding will be available on a timely basis or on terms acceptable to the Company.
 These conditions indicate the existence of material uncertainties that cast significant doubt as to the ability of the Company to meet its obligations as they come due, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern is in significant doubt.